Cryptocurrency firm Ripple will acquire Toronto-based stablecoin platform Rail in a $200 million deal, the companies said Thursday.

 “Stablecoins are quickly becoming a cornerstone of modern finance, and with Rail, we are uniquely positioned to drive the next phase of innovation and adoption of stablecoins and blockchain in global payments,” Ripple President Monica Long said in a statement Thursday.
 “Ripple has one of the most widely used digital asset payment networks in the world, and this acquisition underscores our commitment to helping our global customer base to move money wherever and whenever they need.”

-The acquisition continues a fruitful year for Ripple.
-The company said in April it would buy prime brokerage Hidden Road in a deal worth $1.25 billion.
+On the acquisition front, Ripple said in April it would buy prime brokerage Hidden Road in a deal worth $1.25 billion.

 Meanwhile, BNY agreed in July to custody the reserves of Ripple’s new stablecoin, Ripple USD.